Middle School Welcome

 Rooted in Quaker values, our program allows students to access and thrive in the academic program by creating spaces for students to feel comfortable within their classroom setting.

-The academic curriculum is taught through a seven-day rotating block schedule, which allows for longer periods of class time and provides opportunities for both in-depth discussion and applied or hands-on learning.
-In addition to a strong traditional course load that includes English, science, math, social studies, and health, students also take core classes of French or Spanish, Student Skills for Success (SSfS), and arts (visual, music, drama, movement weaving and digital media arts).
-Students also have the option of taking either an elective (ranging from robotics to cooking with science), competitive or non-competitive sports, or tutorial.
+At SSFS, students experience a progressive, academically-challenging college preparatory program infused with Quaker values.
+Our curriculum is taught through a seven-day rotating block schedule, which allows for longer periods of class time and provides opportunities for both in-depth discussion and applied or hands-on learning.
 The low faculty-to-student ratio in our Middle School classes enables us to use an interdisciplinary approach to teaching such that lessons become applicable in many areas of the school day.

 Quakerism is conveyed through our weekly Meetings for Worship and through lessons provided by the student led committees.
 At the same time, the lessons of Quakerism are rooted in every area of the program.
 Our program recognizes that each student brings a unique set of similarities to and differences from their classmates; it is our task to create a space where they feel comfortable with both.